-The course prepares the student to become certified in Non-Sterile Compounding Techniques.
 The student will learn topics related to extemporaneous and non-sterile pharmaceutical compounding.
 The student will learn the equipment, supplies, quality assurance and record keeping associated with compounding in a pharmacy.
 In addition, the student will have hands on training in the use of capsules, creams, medicated lollipops, solutions, coloring/flavoring and PLO Gels.
 The course combines instructor-led classes, studying at home with practical hands-on training and validations ensuring the student has the knowledge, skills and abilities required for certification.